Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

-is compatible, or can be derived, through the KL divergence \eqref{eq:KL}, when the system is constrained by the FDRs.
 As a consequence, we can prove the following relation, for arbitrary (normalized) initial and final distributions $\mP_0 ,\mP_t$ \cite{Seifert_2012}:

 where the last equality follows due to normalization, analogously as for the IFT, see \eqref{eq:IFT} in Sec. \ref{sec:stoch_entropy_prod}.
 The relation \eqref{eq:masterFT}, referred to as the master fluctuation theorem (master FT), serves as a unifying result from which many known FTs in ST can be derived as special cases; see Ref. \cite{Seifert_2012} for a detailed discussion.
 This demonstrates that a significant portion of the ST literature is encompassed within the variational framework presented here, rather than constituting an independent framework.

 Notably, the resulting FTs remain valid even in the presence of nonlinear couplings between thermal and mechanical DoFs, thereby broadening the domain of applicability of current formulations.
-Full derivations supporting this section are provided in Appendix \ref{app:mech_open}.
+Moreover, the meaning of the master FT is elevated: in our framework the quantity appearing in the exponent, $\Delta \Sigma$, acquires a clear physical interpretation as the medium entropy change, rather than being understood solely as an information-theoretic term.
+Ultimately, Eq.~\eqref{eq:masterFT} is a direct consequence of LDB [Eq.~\eqref{eq:LDB_VP}] in the extended phase space, and thus applies to all examples considered in this work.

 A technical remark is in order: when applying the same computation to systems lacking external irreversible processes, such as in the example of Sec. \ref{sec:mech_closed}, one often encounters a singular covariance matrix due to degeneracies arising from energy conservation.
 In these cases, the master FT can still be recovered by employing the Moore–Penrose pseudo-inverse \cite{meyer01}, as illustrated in Appendix \ref{app:pseudo_inv}.
-Consequently, the above results remain valid for closed systems as well.